Klopp, Guardiola voice concerns over matches behind closed doors | Malay Mail

 Manchester City boss Guardiola believes it is only a matter of time before English clubs face further restrictions.

-City play Arsenal at home today in a re-arranged Premier League game ― when Guardiola will go head to head with his former assistant, Mikel Arteta.
+City play Arsenal at home on Wednesday in a re-arranged Premier League game — when Guardiola will go head to head with his former assistant, Mikel Arteta.

 Guardiola, whose side are due to host Real Madrid in the Champions League next week, does not want a prolonged period of games without fans.